-And so after sifting through these post-mortems, we identified the 20 most frequently cited reasons for failure.
+And so after sifting through the post-mortems, we identified the top 20 reasons startups failed.

 “We were caught mid-pivot – half way between a strategy we knew wouldn’t work and one which we believed could be successful but was not able to be aggressively pursued.
 This was a very difficult place to be both professionally and personally.
 We were extremely frustrated at not being able to properly go after our new strategy and every day that passed without meaningful progress was one step closer to the failure of my first company.
 Even though we put everything we had into getting through this phase we were never able to make it through the pivot.”